lukflug/PanelStudio/README.md

 # PanelStudio
-A simple yet flexible library to create ClickGUIs designed for use in
+A simple yet flexible library to create ClickGUIs designed for use in Minecraft utility mods.